dabbu-knowledge-platform/files-api-server/CONTRIBUTING.md

 ### Step 7: Test

 Bug fixes and features should always come with tests.
 Please test your own code adequately.
 Also, before finally pushing your code, clone it into a fresh environment (different user or maybe a different computer) and make sure it works just as fine.
+Make sure you test the executables in the `dist/` directory, not just the *.js files.

 ### Step 8: Push